testcontainers/testcontainers-site/README.md

 The styles for modules can be found in `/assets/sass/modules/`.

+### Community Champions

+An example champion file can be found at `/content/community-champions/_example.md.example`.

+Champion pages require a photo (`/assets/images/community-champions/page-name.jpg`) and share image (`/assets/images/community-champions/page-name-share.png`) in the assets folder with matching files names.
+These files are created from a [template in Figma here](https://www.figma.com/file/S947tvp4er8plrum5lyg21/%F0%9F%8F%86-TC-Community-Champions?type=design&node-id=0-1&mode=design).

+#### Countries

+The champions country of residence is set using the ISO alpha-2 country code.
+A list of codes is maintained in `/data/countries.yml` and matching flags are kept in `/assets/images/flags/`.

+#### Languages

+Any lanugages used by champions should be added to `/data/languages.yml`.
+See the *Programming Languages* section below for details.

+#### Social Links

+The existing supported social links are listed in the example champion file.
+When adding a new one a matching logo should be added to `/assets/images/social/`.

 ### Programming Languages

 Acrosss the site we make references to programming languages.
 This might mean we need the language logo or title or the link to the TC implementation in that language.
 To cut down on duplication we store all of this information in `/data/languages.yml` and refrerence it in templates.

-This list should be kept up to date and include any language that is reference in guide or module.
+This list should be kept up to date and include any language that is reference in guide, module or community champion page.

 Languages must have an `order` which controls the order they are listed in templates.

 *In Hugo dictionaries are converted to maps when used in `range` loops and are by default sorted alphabetically so we use the `order` param and a `sort` in the range to control it*.

+#### Code highlighting

+Highlighting is done using [highlight.js](https://highlightjs.org/) which is configured to support the currently used languages.
+If additional languages are needed then `/static/js/highlight.min.js` will need to be [regenerated](https://highlightjs.org/download) with the new languages included.

 ### Tags